-The points you earn are flexible, meaning you can use them for a variety of different travel costs.
+The points you earn on these cards are “flexible,” meaning you can use them for a variety of different travel costs.
 Some cards offer points that can be transferred to specific travel partners or redeemed for featured travel expenses.
 Others provide points you redeem for a statement credit.
 Therefore, you can use your card to book travel through any hotel or carrier, then apply the points to your bill for credit.

 Co-Branded Credit Cards

-Our current favorite is the Southwest Airlines Rapid Rewards® Premier Card.
+Our current favorite is the Southwest Airlines Rapid Rewards® Plus Card.
 Right now, you’ll earn 50,000 bonus points after signing up and spending $2,000 in the first 3 months.
 That’s enough for two round-trip tickets to the Caribbean!
-There is a $99 annual fee, but the points more than make up for it during your first year.
+There is a $69 annual fee, but the points more than make up for it during your first year.